rust-lang/book/src/ch15-05-interior-mutability.md

 #### A Use Case for Interior Mutability: Mock Objects

-Sometimes during testing a programmer will use a type in place of another type, in order to observe particular behavior and assert it's implemented correctly.
+Sometimes during testing a programmer will use a type in place of another type, in order to observe particular behavior and assert it’s implemented correctly.
 This placeholder type is called a *test double*.
-Think of it in the sense of a "stunt double" in filmmaking, where a person steps in and substitutes for an actor to do a particular tricky scene.
-Test doubles stand in for other types when we're running tests. *Mock objects* are specific types of test doubles that record what happens during a test so you can assert that the correct actions took place.
+Think of it in the sense of a “stunt double” in filmmaking, where a person steps in and substitutes for an actor to do a particular tricky scene.
+Test doubles stand in for other types when we’re running tests. *Mock objects* are specific types of test doubles that record what happens during a test so you can assert that the correct actions took place.